 Windshield wiper blades should be inspected at least twice a year for wear or cracking.
-See "Wiper Blade Check" in Section 7 of this manual under Part B "Owner Checks and Services" for more information.
+See "Wiper Blade Check" in the index for more information.

 Replacement blades come in different types and are removed in different ways.
 For the proper type and length, see "Normal Maintenance Replacement Parts" in the Index.